TomHarrop/ird-5acc-paper/ms/manuscript.md

 ## Multiple transcription factor families are co-expressed in the branch meristems across species

 We have used principal component (PC) analysis to group genes that behave similarly in the various species.
 The first PC successfully groups genes that are co-expressed across the species.
-Many transcription factor families are enriched among those genes (Fig. 5).
+Many transcription factor families are enriched among those genes ***(Fig-04, Suppl-Fig-01)***.